Convergence of Fourier series: Preliminaries

-acting on the space C(T) of periodic continuous functions, or with the norm of the linear functional f → (S_{n}f)(0) on C(T).
+acting on the space C(T) of periodic continuous functions (where T stands for a (one-dimensional) torus), or with the norm of the linear functional f → (S_{n}f)(0) on C(T).
 Hence, this family of linear functionals on C(T) is unbounded, when n → ∞.

 Magnitude of Fourier coefficients

 In applications, it is often useful to know the size of the Fourier coefficient.